Brad Ellis: Biography

 Ellis grew up in the Boston area, attending Lexington High School.
 One of his teachers introduced him to the music program at Boston's Berklee College of Music, where Ellis studied music composition starting in the late 1970s, earning his degree between gigs over the next fifteen years.

 Ellis had a long association with the continuously evolving Off-Broadway satirical revue Forbidden Broadway where he met his wife, comedienne Eydie Alyson.

 His Brad Ellis Little Big Band has released recordings, produced by Bruce Kimmel.

 Ellis arranged, orchestrated and conducted members of the Los Angeles Philharmonic for their 2006 album Unexpected Dreams: Songs from the Stars, in helping support the Philharmonic's "Music Matters" fund for music education.
 The album featured performances by TV and film stars including Victor Garber, Lucy Lawless, and Scarlett Johansson.

 In 2006 Ellis orchestrated and arranged the world premiere of Billy Joel's "Waltz Variations no.2 op.5", performed by Christoph Eschenbach and the Philadelphia Orchestra, for the 151st Anniversary Gala celebration of Philadelphia's Academy of Music.

 He created, with Jason Alexander, Seven Broadway Shows in 7 Minutes.
 This witty medley was performed by Alexander with the Hollywood Bowl Orchestra, when the orchestra inducted its long-time conductor John Mauceri into the Hollywood Bowl Hall of Fame in 2007.

 Ellis is the composer of the original music for the 2009 Off Broadway run of The Tin Pan Alley Rag, which told the story of a fictional meeting between musical greats Scott Joplin and Irving Berlin.

-Ellis has composed or played piano for many TV shows and films, including Gilmore Girls (in the Season 5 episode "Jews and Chinese Food" the Season 7 episode "Unto the Breach"), and original ragtime cues Gilmore Girl’s last episode of the last season.
-Close to Home, Delovely, Bunheads, and the DVD special features for Beauty and the Beast.
+Ellis has composed or played piano for many TV shows and films, including Gilmore Girls (in the Season 5 episode "Jews and Chinese Food", the Season 7 episode "Unto the Breach", and original ragtime cues in the last episode of the last season), Close to Home, De-Lovely, Bunheads, and the DVD special features for Beauty and the Beast.

 In 2009, Ellis joined the production team which created the new television series Glee.
 Ellis joined the team as a musical director and vocal coach, but received additional duties as an on-screen, virtually non-speaking character providing piano accompaniment to the glee club.
 From the pilot episode, Ellis' name appears in the technical credits rather than the character credits of his on-screen episodes.
 The enigmatic role has led to Ellis being featured in interviews with People magazine, CNN.com, National Public Radio and Entertainment Weekly.